OBD-II

 What Does the OBD-II Port Look Like?

 The OBD-II port is a 16-pin, D-shaped connector, usually black or dark gray.
-It's about 1.5 inches wide.
+It is about 1.5 inches wide.
 Think of it as a wider USB port with two rows of pins.
+See our [OBD-II codes pillar](/codes/) for what the data looks like once you plug in.

 Where to Find It